infraling/atomic/docs/org.corpus-tools.atomic.doc/README.md

 ## Workflow

 Apart from the auto-generated API documentation, all documentation for Atomic is written in [Markdown](https://en.wikipedia.org/wiki/Markdown).
+Note that all documentation Markdown files must end with a blank line.

 The sources for the **user documentation** are found in `src/main/pandoc`.